top of page

 Patients often notice that not only does sleep improve, but their energy, mood, and overall resilience also lift — a ripple effect that goes far beyond bedtime.

-How Acupuncture Can Help With Insomnia & Sleep Issues
+How Acupuncture Is Used for Insomnia & Sleep Issues

 Five Element Acupuncture helps calm an overactive mind and soothe the nervous system, allowing the body to return to its natural rhythm of rest and renewal.
 Insomnia often reflects an imbalance between activity and stillness — the inability of the system to fully transition from the energy of the day into the restoration of the night.